Syntax Highlighter Plugin

 Advanced Options

-The "Advanced Options" section allows you to customize the way the plugin scripts load.
+The "Advanced Options" section allows you to customize how the plugin scripts load.
 Here are the settings available within this group:

 - Load on: Decide where you want the syntax highlighter scripts to load: